 We all think we know the Captain.
 Heck, we kind of love the Captain.
 He’s the guy with the devilish grin on the label that’s brought spice and booze to budget drinking since college.
 (Junior year college parties, of course.)
-But there’s also plenty we don’t know, from the history of the actual guy himself—yes, he was a pirate, and actually a pretty bad dude—to the world beyond their basic spiced rum, to the randomly iconic Captain Morgan pose that somehow caught on all over the world.
+But there’s also plenty we don’t know, from the history of the actual guy himself—yes, he was a pirate, and actually a pretty bad dude—to the world beyond their basic spiced rum brand, to the randomly iconic Captain Morgan pose that somehow caught on all over the world.
 Tip ye tri-tipped hats back, put ye parrots aside for the moment, and adjust all wooden legs comfortably so you can dive into the Captain’s ocean.
 So to speak.

 There was a Captain Morgan.

-As with most major distillery historys, there’s actually a dude behind the iconic, albeit a bit cartoonishly swashbuckling “Captain Morgan” on the bottle.
+As with most major distillery histories, there’s actually a dude behind the iconic, albeit a bit cartoonishly swashbuckling “Captain Morgan” on the bottle.
 Sir Henry Morgan.
 And he really was a captain.
 More of a pirate, actually, Welsh-born but riding the Caribbean seas, basically attacking Spanish interests and settlements on behalf of Her Majesty the Queen.
 As stories go, Morgan was actually pretty ruthless in his piracy — even for a pirate.

 Captain Morgan was real but today he’s basically a mascot.

 The guy on the label of your Captain Morgan is based on the 17th century swashbuckler, but the cartoon is pretty much where it ends.
 Morgan had no connection to what became the “Captain Morgan Rum Company,” not least because that didn’t happen until the 1940s (we’ll get to that).
 But he became one of the most recognizable and Captain Hook-like liquor brand icons nonetheless.

 Captain Morgan owes a bunch of its fame to a cartoonist.